cleentfaar/resolver/Resources/doc/usage.md

 But how would you deal with the values stored in the parameters?
 Since they are basically just a bunch of key/value pairs, how could you be sure that the correct values are always set and are of the correct type?

-Well this is where the `OptionsResolver` comes in handy, together with the `Resolvable` trait in this library, we can change the `Car` class mentioned above to allow for configurable options that follow a strict scheme:
+Well this is where the `OptionsResolver` comes in handy.
+Together with the `Resolvable` trait in this library, we can change the `Car` class mentioned above to allow for configurable options that follow a strict scheme:

 ```php